 3.1 Main Control Panel

-The Main Control Panel is a persistent element located at the top of all HoloBio interfaces Fig. 2.
+The Main Control Panel is a common element to all the working modes located at the top of all HoloBio interfaces (see Fig. 2).
 It provides access to essential file management, analysis, and display settings, independent of the selected processing mode.

 The panel contains the following menus and controls: